MEDICAL DECISION MAKING

 A unique range of threats to life - living wills, physician-assisted suicide, removal of food and fluids to cause death, and vital organ donation after "brain death" - are confronting us in subtle but dangerous ways.
 Please educate yourself and your loved ones before the "right to die" mentality needlessly claims more lives around you.

-To download your copy of the Pro-Life Wisconsin Protective Power of Attorney for Health Care free legal document, click here.
+To download your copy of the Pro-Life Wisconsin Protective Power of Attorney for Health Care free legal document, contact us or download your own copy below.

 Julie Grimstad, executive director of Life is Worth Living, Inc., has developed a set of End of Life Decisions series of brochures to help educate end of life issues.